gripableteam/gripable-play-unity-docs/source/index.html.md

 ## Structure

-The Test View shows data and allows actions to be performed on two Gripable Plays at the same time, corresponing to the <code>Gripable.Play1</code> and <code>Gripable.Play2</code> objects.
+The Test View shows data and allows actions to be performed on two Gripable Plays at the same time, corresponding to the <code>Gripable.Play1</code> and <code>Gripable.Play2</code> objects.

 For each of the connected Gripable Plays, several tabs are available in the Test View, grouping together data and actions of similar nature.

-In order to open the Test View for one of the two Gripable Plays, the corresponing button on the left (top on portrait mode) must be selected.
+In order to open the Test View for one of the two Gripable Plays, the corresponding button on the left (top on portrait mode) must be selected.
 Similarly, tabs for a specific Gripable Play can be navigated through the buttons on the left (bottom on portrait mode), as shown in the picture below:

 ![Test View buttons](testview-buttons.png)

 The tabs available in the Test View are as follows:

 * **General tab** shows the basic device info, allows for the connection/disconnection of the Gripable Play and to start/stop the UDP Client.
+There is also an exit button.
 * **Grip Data tab** shows data from the grip sensor, as well as allowing subscription.
+Difficulty calibration is also set here.
 * **World Frame Data tab** shows orientation data in the world frame, as well as allowing subscription.
-* **Sensor Frame Data tab** shows orientation data in the sensor frame, as well as allowing subscription.
+* **Wrist RPY Data tab** shows orientation data as Roll, Pitch and Yaw, as well as allowing subscription.
+Difficulty calibration is also set here.
 * **Motion Data tab** shows all motion data coming from the sensors (accelerometer, gyroscope and magnetometer), as well as allowing subscription.
 * **Force Gestures tab** shows a trigger count for the force gestures, as well as allowing their threshold configuration.
 * **Roll Gestures tab**, **Pitch Gestures tab** and **Yaw Gestures tab** show a trigger count for the rotation gestures on the three axes, as well as allowing their threshold configuration.